openedx/edx-documentation/en_us/release_notes/source/coming_soon.rst

 Peer Instruction Tool
 ************************

-Course teams will soon be able to use Studio to enable the Peer Instruction tool and add peer instruction components to a course.
-Peer instruction assignments emulate the classroom experience of the Peer Instruction learning system for learners in an online course by providing opportunities to discuss questions and arrive at a deeper understanding of concepts.
+Course teams will soon be able to use Studio to enable the peer instruction tool and add peer instruction components to a course.
+Peer instruction assignments emulate the classroom experience of the Peer Instruction learning system for learners in an online course.
+The components provide opportunities for learners to discuss questions and arrive at a deeper understanding of concepts.

 ****************************************
 End of Support for Internet Explorer 10
 ****************************************

-EdX support for the Internet Explorer 10 browser will end soon.
+EdX support for the Microsoft Internet Explorer 10 browser will end soon.
 Testing of the edX platform on the Microsoft Edge browser is in progress.

 EdX currently supports use of the edX platform on the latest versions of these browsers.